Visit the UGA Aquarium to observe and learn about Georgia’s diverse marine life.

 Savannah, GA 31411

-The UGA Marine Education Center and Aquarium is located in Savannah on Skidaway Island.
+The UGA Marine Education Center and Aquarium is located on Skidaway Island, which is about 20 minutes from downtown Savannah.
 Home to Georgia’s first saltwater aquarium, it features 16 exhibit tanks that showcase a variety of Georgia’s marine life.

-A boardwalk over the salt marsh to the river supports the education program and is an ADA (Americans With Disabilities Act) sponsored platform that allows handicapped students to participate in the field courses.
-This boardwalk is part of the ADA approved nature trail that winds through the maritime forest and along the Skidaway River salt marshes.
+A boardwalk overlooking the Skidaway River supports education programs and is an ADA (Americans With Disabilities Act) sponsored platform that allows handicapped students to participate in the field courses.
+This boardwalk is part of the ADA approved Jay Wolf Nature Trail that winds through the maritime forest and along the Skidaway River salt marshes.